 By tracking the right KPIs, you get a clear picture of whether you’re on track to reach your goals.
 This clarity helps you focus your efforts, identify areas that need support, and make strategic adjustments.
 Before adding a new KPI to your dashboard, ask yourself: “What decision will this metric help me make?”
 If you don’t have a good answer, it’s probably not worth tracking.

-Adapt KPIs to Market Changes
+Adapting Your KPIs to a Changing Market

 The real estate market is always changing, and your KPIs should reflect that.
 The metrics that were most important during a period of rapid growth might not be the same ones you need to focus on in a slower market.
 For example, in a hot market, you might track the speed of acquisitions.
 In a cooling market, your focus might shift to tenant retention rates and vacancy loss to protect your cash flow.